schleuder/schleuder-website/schleuder/docs/older/3.0/index.md

 Basically Schleuder is a "wanted man-in-the-middle".

-Each list has its own keypair.
+Each list has its own key pair.
 Schleuder decrypts every incoming email and verifies its signature with the keys from the list's keyring.
 Then Schleuder loops over the list of subscribers, creates for each a stripped down copy of the message, encrypts it with the subscriber's key and signs it with its own key, and sends it out.

 Schleuder inserts some lines of metadata into the top of the email, containing a (configurable) copy of some of the original headers and the result of the decryption and verification of the incoming email.
 Here's an example: